 Compoveda Extra Añejo Tequila spends +5 years in French Oak barrels that once aged California red wines, and is then flash-aged in new, medium-charred American...

 Rested for 5 years in American and French Oak red wine barrels.
 Cava de Oro Extra Añejo Tequila has a dark amber color with a...

-Adictivo Extra Añejo Black is a special blend of 3 and 5 year Extra Anejos aged in French Oak, giving it a dark amber color, with red tones....
+Adictivo Extra Añejo has been rested for 7 years in French Oak, giving it a dark amber color, with red tones.
+Bottled in a limited...